Phyllanthus acidus: Culinary

-Medically
+Medical

 The plant is also used medicinally.
-The peppered leaves are used to make a poultice to treat sciatica, lumbago and rheumatism (but have been observed to cause low blood pressure when combined with nitrates), while the seeds are used as a cathartic and the root, if prepared with care, as a purgative.
+The peppered leaves are used to make a poultice to treat sciatica, lumbago and rheumatism (but have been observed to cause low blood pressure when combined with nitrates); the seeds are used as a cathartic; the root, is a purgative if prepared with care.
 The syrup is used to medicate the stomach, and in India the fruit is eaten as a blood-enhancer for the liver; a lehyam, nellikai lekiyam, for which the salient ingredient is gooseberry fruit, is offered to children to boost their immunity.

 Materials

 While the wood is strong and durable if properly treated, the tree is not large and is rarely harvested for wood.
 If harvested, it is used for small objects such as utensils.
 In India, the root bark is sometimes used as a tanning agent.